fooplugins/foogallery/README.txt

 * Fix : fixed WP/LR datasource modal content
 * Fix : fixed YouTube video search and playlist import.
 A Youtube API Key is now required.
 * Fix : fixed a bug with Grid PRO gallery maximised lightbox not being fixed
+* Fix : fixed incompatibility issue with videos that are not positioned correctly with themes that include FitVidJS library
 [//]: # fs_premium_only_end

 = 1.10.4 =